 The Nikon D600 features Mg Alloy top and rear body cover construction, with the main front part of the camera being constructed from polycarbonate materials (including the lens ring mount).
 In comparison, the Canon EOS 6D SLR camera features Mg alloy front and rear body panel construction.

 The Nikon D600 is pictured with the optional Nikon MB-D14 vertical release battery grip.
 Unfortunately I do not have a similar image highlighting the inner construction of the Canon EOS 6D with its optional Canon BG-E13 vertical release battery grip.
 Nevertheless the difference in construction between the D600 vs 6D is clearly seen in the side by side (top by top?) product image comparison below:

-In terms of product positioning, Nikon has geared the D800 FX format SLR camera towards working professionals that require a day to day rugged workhorse with enhanced durability, while the more affordable D600 is aimed towards meeting the needs of the photography enthusiast and as a back up camera for the pro’s.
+In terms of product positioning, Nikon is aiming the D800 FX format SLR camera towards working photographers that require a day to day rugged workhorse with enhanced durability, while the more affordable D600 is aimed towards meeting the needs of the photography enthusiast and as a back up camera for the pro’s.
 The Nikon D600 does however feature multiple weather seals and the same level of dust and moisture resistance as the Nikon D800.

 • The Nikon D600 and the Canon 6D both feature optical pentaprism viewfinders, although the Nikon D600 benefits from 100% frame coverage versus the Canon EOS 6D SLR viewfinder with 97% coverage: The Nikon D600’s 100% viewfinder coverage in FX mode allows for more precise composition.
 Both cameras offer approximately 0.7x viewfinder magnification.